Introduction

 Information Gain: the “boring income” advantage

-Most legit income paths are boring.
+Most Legit Online Income paths are boring.
 That’s their strength.
 When few people are willing to do consistent, unglamorous work, competition drops—and income stabilizes.

 Myth: Legit online income is rare.